ghizlane-jetti/Kafka_Spark_Streaming/README.md

 ```

 ## Step 5: Run the Kafka producer
 In a production application, an external process could continuously write messages to Kafka.
-For this example, we want to write some data `sample_data.csv` to Kafka for later processing:
+For this example, we want to write some data `sample_data.csv` to Kafka:

 ![Screenshot](data.PNG)